awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 # Closing an account<a name="close-account"></a>

-Only the AWS account root user can close an AWS account\.
-AWS can't close accounts on your behalf\.
+This page highlights some key concepts for those considering closing your AWS account\.
 If you have any questions throughout the process, you can contact your account representative or contact AWS Support for assistance\.
 For more information about contacting AWS Support, see [Contacting AWS Support](billing-get-answers.md#billing-support)\.

+For details about closing your AWS Organizations accounts, see [Closing an AWS account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_close.html) in the *AWS Organizations User Guide*\.

 **Topics**
 + [Considerations before you close your AWS account](#before-closing)